SanjuctaChoudhury/DQN_ROUTING/README.md

 **Dynamic Maze Routing with Deep Reinforcement Learning**

 This project implements a dynamic routing system for connecting pins in a maze environment using a combination of the A* algorithm and Deep Q-Learning (DQN).
 The agent dynamically selects which pin to route based on the shortest path and adjusts its strategy as paths become blocked.
-The goal is to optimize routing decisions while adapting to changes in the environment.
+The goal is to optimize routing decisions while adapting to changes in the environment. &nbsp;&nbsp;&nbsp;&nbsp;